-The surface morphology of Bi_2O_3 films (from 0.1 to 0.4 M) was carried out using Scanning Electron Microscope (SEM), as shown in Fig. 4(a-d), respectively.
+The surface morphology of Bi_2O_3 films (from 0.1 to 0.4 M) was carried out using a Scanning Electron Microscope (SEM), as shown in Fig. 4(a-d), respectively.
 All the films have irregular island morphology with good overall coverage.
 Fig. 4a shows isolated islands that are not clustered with each other.
-When the precursor concentration is increased, the island grains size increase, this is due to agglomeration in thicker film resulting grains growth as shown in Fig. 4(b) and slightly decreases until the film surface appears as big grains that are more compact and denser, as shown in Fig. 4(d).
+When the precursor concentration is increased, the island grains' size increases; this is due to accumulation in thicker film, resulting in grain growth as shown in Fig. 4(b) and slightly decreases until the film surface appears as big grains that are more compact and denser, as shown in Fig. 4(d).